 In his spare time, Chris loves to keep active, playing a variety of sports and he also enjoys reading and traveling.

 Dannielle is from the sunny region of Hawkes Bay, New Zealand.
-She completed her Bachelor of Sport Coaching, endorsed in Leadership and her Graduate Diploma in Teaching and Learning Secondary, majoring in Physical Education and English from the University of Canterbury.
-She has taught Physical Education and Health studies in secondary education for 2 years.
+She completed her Bachelor of Sport Coaching, endorsed in Leadership and her Graduate Diploma in Teaching and Learning Secondary, majoring in Physical Education and English from the University of Canterbury, New Zealand.

-Dannielle is honored to be a member of the BCIS team and school community and is delighted to live in such a vibrant and culturally rich country.
+Dannielle enjoys participating in a range of sports and activities in here spare time such as swimming, volleyball and touch rugby.
+Dannielle is pleased to be member of the BCIS team and school community and enjoys living in such a vibrant and culturally rich country.

 Diana is from Beijing.
 She received her Master’s Degree at Beijing Normal University with a major in Chinese Linguistics and Applied Linguistics.
 She taught Chinese and Calligraphy for a few years before joining BCIS.
 During her time at BCIS, Diana has received a lot of professional development training, and is very much enjoying her time with students.
 She loves supporting the students' learning and personal development.
 She is happy to be a part of the BCIS community.